frk/hiox/README.md

-The package willfuly ignores some of the common recommendations on how to write HTTP handlers in Go and as such, it fails to be a good option for anyone who wants to follow those recommendations.
+The package willfuly ignores some of the common recommendations on how to write HTTP handlers in Go and as such, it fails to be a good option for anyone who wants to follow said recommendations.